freeCodeCamp/guide/src/pages/php/index.md

 ## What is PHP?

-PHP is a server-side scripting language created in 1995 by Rasmus Lerdorf.
+'PHP' is a server-side scripting language created in 1995 by Rasmus Lerdorf.

 ## What does the acronym PHP stand for?